The world is changing. These days, more and more parents are interested in raising bilingual and even trilingual children.

 In my opinion, learning one foreign language provides enough benefits for my children’s brain development and cultural consciousness, I don’t see the point why learn a second foreign language.

-Of course, if my child wishes to learn another foreign language, that is his choice.
-However, as a parent, I just wish my child to learn one foreign language.
+Of course, if my child wishes to learn more foreign languages, that is his choice.
+I will be happy for him.
+After all, learning a new langauge opens another big window to another new world and culture.
+However, as a parent, I just wish my child to learn one foreign language very well.

 How many languages do you wish your child to learn?
 What is your reason to have your child learn a specific language?
 I would love to hear from you.